mohitshyoran/Notes/Design Patterns/README.md

 ## Observer Pattern
-It is Structural design pattern which allows a user to add new functionality to an existing object without altering its structure.\
+A behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to an object. \
-***use case:*** For add-ons(ex: Burger with extra cheese, with extra Mayonnaise.)
+***use case:*** update change status in ride to Driver and Rider.

 ```java
 interface Shape {